-If you focus your viewer’s attention on mouse movements/callouts:
+If you need to focus your viewer’s attention on mouse movements/callouts:

-If you’re using callouts or zooming into a portion of your screen, try to use a zoom in or “build,” as Screenflow calls it.
-It tends to be less jarring for the viewer, and helps them locate the position of the mouse, or the area you want to focus in on.
+If you’re using callouts or zooming into a portion of your screen, try to use a zoom in or “build,” as the screencapture program Screenflow calls it.
+Zooming into an area of focus tends to be less jarring for the viewer, and helps them locate the position of the mouse, or the area you want to focus in on.

-Use a good microphone with minimal background noise.
+Use a good microphone, in a room with minimal background noise.

 Having good audio is key to any good video.
 Using a good mic and a good recording environment is key to making this happen.
 If you’re recording in a room, close the doors and windows, turn off your radio, phone, etc. Any external noises are distracting to the viewers.
 A usb mic is(almost always) going to be better than your built-in microphone in a laptop; a lapel mic (also known as a lavalier, or lav, mic) is pretty unobtrusive, and usually gets the best audio quality, especially if you are recording yourself in a video.